 As a part of the study, 1075 individuals were enrolled for observation over an 8-week period.
 None of them had more than 2 bowel movements in a week at the time of joining the study.
 These participants were then divided into 2 groups.
 The first group received electroacupuncture treatment while the second received a sham treatment.
 The participants in the first group had low-voltage currents delivered to them through the acupuncture needles.
 These needles were inserted at 6 points in each person’s abdomen for 30 minutes.
 For participants in the second group that was undergoing a sham treatment, the needles weren’t inserted deeply enough and were placed at random, non-acupuncture points.

 Once the study was concluded, researchers found that 31 percent of patients from the first group who received electroacupuncture treatment had an average of 3 or more bowel movements in a week over the course of the study.
-In addition, 38 percent of these participants reported having 3 or more bowel movements in a week over the course of
+In addition, 38 percent of these participants reported having 3 or more bowel movements in a week over the course of the follow-up period of 12 weeks.

 Comparatively, only 12 percent of participants from the second group who received sham treatments reported similar results during the observation period.
 This percentage slightly increased to 14 percent when it came to the follow-up period.
 More importantly, patients who received electroacupuncture treatment reported a substantial improvement in their quality of life and general well-being.3